Shiffrin misses out in super-G, still chasing 86th victory

-Shiffrin needs one victory to match Ingemar Stenmark ’s total victories on the all-time list.
+Shiffrin needs one victory to match Ingemar Stenmark ’s victory total on the all-time list.
 The Swede competed in the 1970s and 80s.

 Shiffrin broke a tie on the all-time women’s win list with former American teammate Lindsey Vonn in January.
 Vonn had 82 wins when she retired in 2019.